Vascular disease: Venous thrombosis

 Venous thrombosis is the formation of a thrombus (blood clot) in a vein.
-This most commonly affects a deep vein known as deep vein thrombosis (DVT).
+This most commonly affects a deep vein and is known as deep vein thrombosis (DVT).
 DVT usually occurs in the veins of the legs, although it can also occur in the veins of the arms.
 Immobility, active cancer, obesity, traumatic damage and congenital disorders that make clots more likely are all risk factors for deep vein thrombosis.
 It can cause the affected limb to swell, and cause pain and an overlying skin rash.
 In the worst case, a deep vein thrombosis can extend, or a part of a clot can break off as an embolus and lodge in a pulmonary artery in the lungs, known as a pulmonary embolism.The decision to treat deep vein thrombosis depends on its size, a person's symptoms, and their risk factors.
-It generally involves anticoagulation to prevents clots or to reduce the size of the clot.
+It generally involves anticoagulation to prevent clots or to reduce the size of the clot.
 Intermittent pneumatic compression is a method used to improve venous circulation in cases of edema or in those at risk from a deep vein thrombosis.

 A clot can also form in a superficial vein (superficial venous thrombosis) which is normally not clinically significant, but the thrombus can migrate into the deep venous system where it can also give rise to a pulmonary embolism.